rvdgracht/Bitcuboid/README.md

 # Bitcuboid
 Bitcuboid is an open software/hardware Bitcoin miner.
-It's based on the Bitaxe but contains 4 ASICs and is powered over USB type C.
+It's based on the [Bitaxe](https://github.com/skot/bitaxe) but contains 4 ASICs and is powered over USB type C.
-Bitcuboid contains 4 Bitmain BM1366 ASIC's as found on the S19XP.
+Bitcuboid contains 4 Bitmain BM1366 ASIC's as found on the Antminer S19XP.

 Bitcuboid in its 3D printed development case (for easy access):
 ![bitcuboid devcase](doc/devcase_running.jpg)